shub-v/demyst-problem2/README.md

 ## Usage

 - To generate a dataset with 100,000 rows, first run the `generate_fake_data` DAG.
 Once the data is generated, execute the `anonymize_large_csv_chunked` DAG to anonymize sensitive fields by hashing.
+- The anonymized data will be saved in the `data/` directory.

 - If you prefer to work with a smaller sample, a CSV file containing 10 rows is already available at `data/big_fake_data.csv`.